fenago/ai-test-automation/lab_guides/lab3.md

 ```

 *Explanation*: This code initiates the creation of our AI Assistant.
-Named "Educational Assistant," it is equipped with a retrieval tool,
+it is equipped with a retrieval tool,
 allowing it to search and present information from the uploaded
 documents.
 The use of OpenAI's GPT-4 model ensures that the responses
 are not only relevant but also contextually nuanced, making the
-Assistant a valuable tool for educational purposes.
+Assistant a valuable tool for software testing purposes.

 # Interactive Learning: Engaging with the AI

-The real power of an AI Assistant in education lies in its ability to
+The real power of an AI Assistant lies in its ability to
 interact and respond to queries.
 This is where we set up a system for
 engaging in a dialogue with the Assistant.